Perhaps you have heard of this new diet that recently hit the scene?

 - Artificial sweeteners

-- Blue-green algae products, including chlorella and spirulina
+- Blue-green algae products and supplements, including chlorella and spirulina

 Foods to Eat

-The list of foods that you cannot eat on the AIP diet may sound overwhelming at first, but here comes the fun part of the diet… the foods that you can eat!
-The AIP diet includes a variety of foods that are rich in vitamins, nutrients, minerals, and amino acids.
+The list of foods that you cannot eat on the AIP diet may sound overwhelming at first, but here comes the fun part… the nutritious foods that you can eat!

 - Vegetables, except for nightshades

 - Lean and minimally processed meats, such as poultry, fish, seafood, and organic meat

 - Certain oils, including olive oil